 a. the United Nations Framework Convention on Climate Change (UNFCCC) and the Paris Agreement adopted thereunder, as well as the outcome of the 25th UNFCCC Conference of the Parties;

-b. the final agreement of COP 26 of the UNFCCC, known as the Glasgow Climate Pact, which recognized the importance of “protecting, conserving and restoring nature and ecosystem, (….) acting as sinks and reservoirs of greenhouse gases”;
+b. the final agreement of COP 26 of the UNFCCC, known as the Glasgow Climate Pact, which emphazised the importance of “protecting, conserving and restoring nature and ecosystem to achieve the Paris Agreement temperaqture goald, including through forests and other terrestrial and marine ecosystemsacting as sinks and reservoirs of greenhouse gases”;

-c. that UN Member States have decided that nature-based solutions are “actions to protect, conserve, restore, sustainably use and manage natural or modified terrestrial, freshwater, coastal and marine ecosystems, which address social, economic and environmental challenges effectively and adaptively, while simultaneously providing human well-being, ecosystem services and resilience and biodiversity benefits” (UNEP/EA.5/Res.5);
+c.
+UNEA Resolution UNEP/EA.5/Res.5 on “Nature-based solutions for supporting sustainable developemtne”; []) recognizing the need for analysis of their effects, including in the long term, and acknowledging that they do not replace the need for rapid, deep and sustained reductions in greenhouse gas emissions, but can improve action for adaptation and resilience to and mitigation of climate change and its impacte and recalling the need for further intergovernmental consultations to assess the implementation of Nature-based solutions [and recognized that nature-based solutions, inter alia, respect social and environmental safgeguards (UNEP/EA.5/Res.5)]